hiroshiban/Retinotopy/README.txt

 README for "Retinotopy" stimulus package

 Created    : "2013-11-25 10:25:05 ban"
-Last Update: "2019-03-03 14:14:54 ban"
+Last Update: "2019-03-05 19:07:50 ban"
 ***********************************

 [about Retinotopy package]
-This "Retinotopy" experiment package is a modified version of RetinotopyWithDepth that I once wrote and had used at University of Birmingham, UK, for my ex-fMRI projects.
+This "Retinotopy" stimulus package is a modified version of RetinotopyWithDepth that I once wrote and had used at University of Birmingham, UK, for my ex-fMRI projects.
-The current presentation procedures are more sophisticated, robust to errors, and more suitable with settings of fMRI experiments at CiNet, Osaka, Japan.
+The current presentation procedures are more accurate in timing, more sophisticated, robust to errors.

 [about the scripts]
 Please go to ~/Retinotopy/Presentation/ and you will find a function, named retinotopy.m